ocaml/ocaml.org/data/tutorials/getting-started/gs_05_opam_switch.md

 ---

->Learn more details and uses of opam switches in the [opam manual's File Heirarchies page](https://opam.ocaml.org/doc/Manual.html) and its [page dedicated to switches](https://opam.ocaml.org/doc/man/opam-switch.html).
+>Learn more details and uses of opam switches in the [opam manual's File Hierarchies page](https://opam.ocaml.org/doc/Manual.html) and its [page dedicated to switches](https://opam.ocaml.org/doc/man/opam-switch.html).